 I am not an Eggbox is a lovely ‘recycling project book’ aimed at young people and willing adults.
 It claims to describe ‘amazing things to make with eggboxes’.

-I just love how this book stimulates sustainability and creativity.
-I am yet to see a child shy away from a box, pipe cleaners and some glue.
-A definite for any home and any classroom.
+I just love how I am not an Eggbox stimulates sustainability and creativity.
+I am yet to see a child shy away from a box, pipe cleaners and some glue—a definite for any home and any classroom.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.